mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Shake Threshold
 '''''''''''''''''''''''''''''''''''

-This preference allows you to enter the threshold level at which the shake will register.
+This preference is used to enter the threshold level at which the shake will register.
 (1.5 - 3.5) Lower value will respond to a gentle action.
 Requires restart of engine Driver after changing to take effect.

 Background Image Preferences